Gibyeng/GLP/README.md

 4 5
 6 7

-GLP support adacency graph of input.
+GLP support adjacency graph of input.
 Each line represents one edge of the graph.
 Note that input file should be in binary format.
 Before you run LP algorithm,
-you can easily convert the input graph in "txt" format to "bin" format using "edgelist2bin" and "normalize" programs in the tools directory.
+you can easily convert the input graph in "txt" format to "bin" format using "edgelist2bin" and "normalize" programs in the tools/ directory.

 ```
 $ edgelist2bin test.txt